fac25/week5-http-Alex-Paz/README.md

 # Week 5 API Project

 ## Instructions:
-Select a country from the dropdown menu to display some facts about that country and some news articles related to it as well.
+Select a country from the dropdown menu.

+A box will appear with some facts about that country as well as some news articles and the local time.

 ## User Stories:
 As a user, I want to: